htoor91/kingDOM/README.md

 ## kingDOM

 A lightweight library to manage core DOM functionality.
 Features include DOM manipulation, DOM traversal, event handling, and the creation of AJAX requests with promises.
-Cross-browser compatibility is ensured through the use of the native DOM API.

 ### Methods